Chromium and mailto: URLs

 - it evaluates the environment variable

-. - it uses the environment variables
+XDG_CURRENT_DESKTOP. - it uses the environment variables

-to detect some common environments. - it uses
+KDE_FULL_SESSION,GNOME_DESKTOP_SESSION_ID,MATE_DESKTOP_SESSION_ID,DESKTOPto detect some common environments. - it uses

-to query the current session manager
+dbusto query the current session manager

 GNOME

-It will query gconftool-2 /desktop/gnome/url-handlers/mailto/command
+It will query gconftool-2 /desktop/gnome/url-handlers/mailto/command.

-Or use xdg-mime x-scheme-handler/mailto
+Or use xdg-mime x-scheme-handler/mailto.

-Or use gvfs-open
+Or use gvfs-open or gnome-open.

 You can configure Thunderbird as your default handler for email like this: